 At present, treatment decisions for GC/GEJC follow pathologic assessment of the tissue specimen.
-In an era of expanding use of efficient noninvasive diagnostic methods, an imaging biomarker used to predict HER2 overexpression in tumors would be a welcome tool, particularly if it could contribute toward treatment decisions.
-This is of particular importance because trastuzumab is increasingly being used in a neoadjuvant role for HER2+ GC/GEJC based on the level of HER2 expression (11,12).
-The criteria for HER2 positivity require only a small proportion of cells (10% in resections, and only 5 clustered cells in biopsies) to be positive, and heterogeneity of HER2 expression is well recognized, which can lead to false-negative results in small biopsies (3,13).
+In an era of expanding use of efficient non-invasive diagnostic methods, an imaging biomarker used to predict HER2 overexpression in tumor would be a welcome tool; particularly if it could contribute towards treatment decisions.
+This is of particular importance as trastuzumab is increasingly being used in a neo-adjuvant role for HER2+ GC/GEJC based on the level of HER2 expression (11, 12).
+The criteria for HER2 positivity require only very small proportion of cells (10% in resections, and only 5 clustered cells in biopsies) to be positive and heterogeneity of HER2 expression is well recognized which can lead to false negative results in small biopsies (3,13).
 Trastuzumab is expensive and its use is not without risk and is known to potentially cause significant cardiac side effects.
-Thus, finding noninvasive measures that may help predict response to HER2-directed therapies that also overcome sampling issues inherent in small biopsies can be of clinical value (14).
+Thus finding non-invasive measures that may help predict response to HER2 directed therapies that also overcome sampling issues inherent in small biopsies can be of clinical value (14).